-The settlement of New Netherland by the Dutch West India Company (1621-1664) on the western side of the Hudson River contributed several locations and place names that would become part of present-day Jersey City.
-They are Pavonia, Communipaw, Harsimus, Paulus Hook and Bergen.
+The settlement of New Netherland by the Dutch West India Company (1621-1664), on the western side of the Hudson River, contributed familiar locations and place names for present-day Jersey City--Pavonia, Communipaw, Harsimus, Paulus Hook and Bergen.

-The area of Communipaw was a peninsula of alluvial soil between Newark and New York Bays that extended into the Hudson River.
-It may be traced back to the time of occupation by the Hackensack Indians who encamped there for the summer as the Village of Gemonepan/Gemoenepaen.
-By the time of Dutch arrival about 1612 or 1613 following the exploration of Henry Hudson in 1609, there was an Indian trail between present day Communipaw and Summit Avenues, which extended from Communipaw to the "heights" or Bergen.
-Communipaw was near Paulus Hook in today's lower Jersey.
+Communipaw was a peninsula of alluvial soil between Newark and New York Bays that extended into the Hudson River.
+It dates back to the time of occupation by the Hackensack Native Americans, who encamped there for the summer as the Village of Gemonepan/Gemoenepaen.
+After the exploration of Henry Hudson (1609) and Dutch settlement, circa 1612 or 1613, an Indian trail, between present-day Communipaw and Summit avenues, extended from Communipaw to the "heights" or Bergen and near Paulus Hook in today's lower Jersey.
+City.

-In the 1660s, Communipaw was a fortified village with homes surrounded by a wooden palisade, similar to that of Bergen Square (Lovero 13).
+In the 1660s, Communipaw became a fortified village with homes surrounded by a wooden palisade, similar to that of Bergen Square (Lovero 13).
 Located on New York Bay, it was also a harbor facility used by the nearby settlers of Bergen Township on the heights.
-Dutch families, such as the Van Hornes, Garrabrants and Brinkerhoffs settled at Communipaw.
-They built homes and farmed at Communipaw and sold their goods in New York City, across the harbor, to the nineteenth century.
+Dutch families, such as the Van Hornes, Garrabrants, and Brinkerhoffs settled at Communipaw.
+They built homes and farmed the land and sold their goods in New York City, across the harbor, into the nineteenth century.

-During the nineteenth century, the earlier shore line of Communipaw was extended a mile into New York Bay with land fill.
+During the nineteenth century, the earlier shoreline of Communipaw was extended a mile into New York Bay with a landfill.
 The New York Bay inlet known as Communipaw Bay or South Cove was later filled in by the Central Railroad of New Jersey.

 Lovero, Joan D. Hudson County: The Left Bank.
 Sun Valley.
 CA: American Historical Press, 1999.